Facts About AST

 - Student Profile: the typical AST Student is a mature 36 year old, married, in their second or third career.
 They usually carry a significant debt load, and can anticipate immediate employment upon graduation in jobs paying $30-50,000 per annum.

-- Current Enrollment: 150 students in our degree programs, and 18 students in certificate programs.
-A Diploma in Youth Ministry program started up in 2010.
+- Current Enrollment: 120 students in our degree programs, and 8 students in adult education certificate programs.
+A Diploma in Youth Ministry program and a Diploma in the New Evangelization have 38 students.

-- Tuition: at $552.00 (2012/13) per course, among the lowest in the region.
-Students are eligible for a bursary program from the Province of Nova Scotia.
+- Tuition: at $602.00 (2015/16) per course, among the lowest in the region.
+Students from NS are eligible for a bursary program from the Province of Nova Scotia.

 - Student Employment: AST occasionally employs students in its Library and Housekeeping Departments.